-- 11.1 The Council values its employees, their skills, dedication and passion to ensure it delivers essential services to the people, businesses and communities of Perth and Kinross.
-Its people continue to be the Council's most important asset and remain at the heart of everything it does.
-The Corporate Workforce Plan (2021-2023), together with the Medium-Term Financial Plan, Organisational Development Plan, Digital Strategy and Health and Wellbeing Plan set the direction for the Council's internal recovery from the pandemic and highlight how its workforce needs to develop, within available resources, to ensure people are prepared and resilient to deliver its future goals and aspirations. - 11.2 Investment in building the capability and capacity in the workforce through learning and development opportunities, boosting productivity, encouraging innovation and creativity, embracing agility, digital technology and promoting wellbeing and resilience continue to be key to future plans. - 11.3 Financial pressures, changing priorities and demand for Council services continue to inform the Council with a focus on multi-disciplinary teams, integrated working and more locality-based decision-making.
-The Council in recognition of the inter-connectedness of workforce, digital and use of property are taking a proactive approach in working with communities, its partners and other stakeholders to deliver and prepare for new influences to ensure our workforce supports the delivery of the Perth and Kinross Offer.
-Some of the enabling project underway is to work smarter, being more flexible about when we work, where we work and how we use space and technology to find new and more effective ways of doing things.

-The Council's workforce management strategy provides a strong basis for developing the workforce of the future helping us create the conditions to meet the future workforce, financial and demographic challenges and requirements of the organisation.
-Adopting a more effective and consistent approach to workforce management, leadership development and talent management will enable us to provide versatile people solutions to support the future strategic direction of the organisation.
-The Council continues to invest in training and development opportunities for young people via Apprenticeship and Graduate Programmes.
-A focus on health and wellbeing and resilience are key to sustaining a healthy working environment and positive wellbeing culture and we continue to offer a wide range of health and wellbeing initiatives and support to our workforce.
+- 12.1 The Council values its employees, their skills, dedication, and passion to ensure it delivers essential services to the people, businesses and communities of Perth and Kinross.
+Its people continue to be its most important asset and remain at the heart of everything it does. - 12.2 The Council is currently undertaking a senior leadership review that sets out its ambitions to build and deliver its vision in a way that reflects its values and allows it to best serve the needs of the people of Perth and Kinross.
+The new structure and operating model will ensure that the Council is organised to deliver the refreshed Corporate Plan and priorities agreed in December 2022. - 12.3 The Council's purpose, values, culture, and ethos to transform services and deliver efficiencies to prepare for the future remain pivotal.
+Investment in building the capability and capacity in the workforce through learning and development opportunities, boosting productivity, encouraging innovation and creativity, embracing agility, digital technology and promoting wellbeing and resilience continue to be key to future plans.
+These commitments will enable it to match its ambition for transforming services, growing the economy, reducing inequalities, protecting vulnerable people and supporting young people to be all they can be. - 12.4 Financial pressures, changing priorities and demand for Council services continue to inform the Council with a focus on multi-disciplinary teams, integrated working and more locality-based decision-making.
+The Council in recognition of the inter-connectedness of workforce, digital and use of property are taking a proactive approach in working with communities, its partners and other stakeholders to deliver and prepare for new influences to ensure our workforce supports the delivery of the strategic objectives. - 12.5 The Council's workforce management strategy continues to provide a strong basis for developing the workforce of the future helping us create the conditions to meet the future workforce, financial and demographic challenges and requirements of the organisation.
+Adopting a more effective and consistent approach to workforce management, a new leadership competency framework and new leadership performance framework will also be developed and rolled out.
+This will focus our contributions against Corporate Priorities and the delivery of key outcomes and associated output by leaders and their teams.
+Development and talent management will also enable us to provide versatile people solutions to support the future strategic direction of the organisation.
+We continue to invest in training and development opportunities for young people via Apprenticeship and Graduate Programmes.
+A focus on health and wellbeing and resilience are key to sustaining a healthy working environment and positive wellbeing culture and we continue to review and refresh the wide range of health and wellbeing initiatives and support we offer to our workforce.
 The Council is proud to be a Fair Work employer and continues to consult and engage with employees and their trade union representatives on improvements in our employment practices and arrangements.
 Equalities and fairness will continue to be core principles in its workforce strategy.
-This will ensure the Council has the right skills in the right place when it needs them and will contribute to building an even better Perth and Kinross working together to ensure everyone can live life well.
+This will ensure we continue to have the right skills in the right place when we need them and will contribute to working together to ensure everyone can live life well.

-12. TRANSFORMATION & CHANGE STRATEGY
+13. TRANSFORMATION & CHANGE STRATEGY